9 Best Food Stores In Iceland – Inc A Walmart Alternative!

 3. Netto

-Netto Iceland isn’t the cheapest of the supermarkets, however, they do have stores that are open 24 hours a day – so if you’ve had a late night and everywhere else is closed you’re likely to be able to get some food (or a new toilet seat) here…
+Netto Iceland isn’t the cheapest of food stores.
+However, Netto has several stores open 24 hours a day.
+As such, on a late night, you’ll still be able to get some food (or a new toilet seat) here.

 4. Vioir